-Research carried out by The Disabilities Trust Foundation shows nearly half of prisoners (47%) have a history of traumatic brain injury (TBI).
+Research carried out by The Disabilities Trust Foundation shows nearly half of male prisoners (47%) have a history of traumatic brain injury (TBI).

 You can read more about it below.